nycdotnet/advent-of-code-2021/README.md

 ### Day 8:
   * Goodness this was a tricky one.
 I puzzled through it with my wife because we had to devise an algorithm to walk through the strokes to get to the mapping.
-  * The algorithm used several short arrays and I want to look into renting them in a future iteration.
+  * The algorithm used several short arrays.
+It might be interesting to look into [renting](https://www.dotnetperls.com/arraypool) them in a future iteration, but the API for this is fairly intense and it'd muddy up the logic.
+In particular I don't care for how the API makes you have to keep track of how big the array is supposed to be as the array you rent is allowed to be bigger.
+Also, it occurs to me that the `BitVector32` might be a more semantic choice as the core data structure (even though it's ostensibly 3x bigger) just because it has a slightly higher-level API for dealing with the bits rather than having to create my own [segment masks](./adventofcode2021-dec08/SevenSegmentDisplay.cs#L184-L190).